csshlok/Healthcare-APP-UI/README.md

 I'll upload the redesigned frame's code and png image with prefix- Redeg

 I also need to make a workflow so that people can understand better , F

+I've realised that coding the entire frames are gonna take time which I don't have, so I'll just code and add the common assests that are being used such as the Time part/Iphone thingy and the nav bar